Forest Fables: The Virtue Series

 Sprig gasped and grinned, then danced in the dirt—

-“Patience grows what the eye can’t see,”
+“Patience grows wonders the eye can’t see,”

 Moral Rhyme